epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 Side Quest: Building a RISC-V GNU Toolchain
 -------------------------------------------
-Currently, BoxLambda just uses whatever RISC-V GNU toolchain happens to be installed on the system.
+Currently, BoxLambda uses whatever RISC-V GNU toolchain happens to be installed on the system.
 This is problematic.
 Different compiler versions generate different code and this may impact test results.
 It may even completely break the system if the compiler happens to include library routines that are built using the compressed RISC-V instruction set (no longer supported on BoxLambda).

 I would like to include a RISC-V GNU toolchain, specifically built for BoxLambda, as part of the BoxLambda distribution.
-The toolchain should be built so that the executables can run out of the box on different x86_64 Linux systems (i.e. without relying on system specific shared libraries).
+The toolchain should be built so that the executables can run out of the box on different x86_64 Linux systems (i.e. without relying on system-specific shared libraries).

-[Crosstool-ng](https://crosstool-ng.github.io/) make this task surprisingly easy.
+[Crosstool-ng](https://crosstool-ng.github.io/) makes this task surprisingly easy.
 The tool uses a menuconfig similar to the Linux kernel menuconfig:

 ![Crosstool-ng menuconfig](../assets/ct-ng-menuconfig.png)

 *Crosstool-NG menuconfig.*

 You just focus on the specifics of the toolchain you want to build (RISC-V, 32-bit, Static Toolchain...).
-The tools selects good defaults for all the rest.
+The tool selects good defaults for all the rest.

 I selected:
 - Target Architecture: riscv